 Division of Vocational Rehabilitation (DVR).
 DVR assistance may be available to students having some type of disability.
 Vocational Rehabilitation is a Division of the Wisconsin Department of Workforce Development.
 Students should contact their local DVR counselor in addition to filing the Free Application for Federal Student Aid (FAFSA).

 Federal Work-Study Employment.
-The Federal Work-Study program is a federally funded financial aid program available to citizens or permanent residents of the United States.
-To be eligible, students must (1) receive a Federal Work-Study allocation as a part of the financial package and (2) be enrolled at least half time (4.5 graduate units) or have been accepted for such enrollment.
+The Federal Work-Study program is a federally funded, need-based financial aid program available to citizens or permanent residents of the United States.
+To be eligible, students must (1) receive a Federal Work-Study allocation as a part of the financial package and (2) be enrolled at least half time (4.5 graduate credits) or have been accepted for such enrollment.
 Federal Work-Study employment is typically on campus, and work schedules are set up around classes.
 Students are encouraged to participate in the many community-service related activities available.
 Typical on-campus jobs include clerical work; assisting in the library, laboratories, or computer labs; tutoring; and child care assistance.
 During the summer or other vacation periods when students do not have classes, they may work a maximum of 40 hours per week.
 In general, the basic pay is the prevailing minimum wage.
-Proceeds from Federal Work-Study employment paid directly to the student are not automatically subtracted from the student bill.
+Proceeds from Federal Work-Study employment are paid with funds directly deposited to the student’s savings or checking account based on the number of hours worked.
+Work-study funds are not automatically subtracted from the student’s bill.

 Off-Campus Employment.
-Each year the Financial Aid Office lists many part-time jobs in private homes, businesses, and industries in the Whitewater area.
-These openings are listed via the Cable TV Channel 19 "Hawk Jobs" and on-line site.
+Each year the Career and Leadership Development Center lists many part-time jobs in private homes, businesses, and industries in the Whitewater area.
+These openings are listed via the Cable TV Channel 19 "Hawk Jobs" an on-line site.
 Students on foreign student visas (F-1's) are not eligible for off-campus employment without special permission.

 Students may apply for federal student aid via the internet, the preferred method to apply for student aid.
 The FAFSA website is: http://www.fafsa.gov.

 The FAFSA must be completed after January 1 of the new year for the following fall once the federal income tax returns for the previous year are completed.
-Students should submit the FAFSA by the priority date of March 1.
+Students should submit the FAFSA and all other required documents prior to the March 1 priority date.
 Applications submitted after March 1 may be too late for many aid programs.

 The student must be accepted for admission before the application will be considered.
 It is the applicant's responsibility to submit all requested documentation on a timely basis.
-The status of the student's application can be determined by calling Financial Aid at (262) 472-1130 or checking your WINS account.
+The status of the student's application can be determined by calling Financial Aid at (262) 472-1130 or checking your "TO DO" list on WINS account.

 Summer Term.To apply for summer term financial aid, students must complete a Summer Term Application which is available in the Financial Aid Office during the spring semester.
 In addition, the current academic year FAFSA must be completed no later than the spring semester (if not already on file).
 Graduate students must be enrolled for at least 4.5 units to be eligible for aid.